August 2009

 effects

-in the '80's, went out of fashion for two decades, but now appear to be
+in the '80's, went out of fashion for two decades.
+They appear

 coming back, with Herbie Hancock and many other groups playing the